professor-calculus/Analysis_boostedNmssmHiggs/README.md

 Analyses the output of the MadGraph/Pythia/Delphes production of the signal.
 Has the option of just re-doing the plots and not having to run over everything again.
 Takes the following arguements.
 The input files as a string vector and output files as a string.
+(Link the output to where you got the ntuples on /storage)

 -to submit on mass use submit_McSignalStudies.cxx
 -to analysize different outputs together use combine_McSignalStudies.cxx